 Conditions include diabetes, atrial fibrillation, hypertension (high blood pressure) and hyperlipidemia.
 An estimate of 20 million Americans has some type of thyroid disease, according to the American Thyroid Association.

-However, The American Thyroid Association and the American Association of Clinical Endocrinologists highly recommends screenings for hypothyroidism in patients 60 years or older.
+However, The American Thyroid Association and the American Association of Clinical Endocrinologists highly recommend screenings for hypothyroidism in patients 60 years or older.

 Screening for Thyroid Disease